mheadd/s70-api-scraper/README.md

 ## Usage

 This is admittedly ugly and inefficient, but it works.
 Suggestions for improvements welcomed.
+You'll need [Node.js](https://nodejs.org/en/), [csvkit](https://csvkit.readthedocs.io/en/1.0.0/) and [MySQL](https://www.mysql.com/) installed to run this script.

 * Clone this repo and install dependencies: ```npm install```
 * Create a new MySQL database and user: